KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 The error handling crate [thiserror](https://docs.rs/thiserror/latest/thiserror/) is the perfect example.
-It's an incredible handy crate and basically the de-facto standard for writing errors in libraries.
+It's an incredibly handy crate and basically the de facto standard for writing errors in libraries.
 And one of the crates(together with `anyhow`) recommended to beginners whenever they ask about errors.
 But its dependency on proc-macro can add a few seconds to the compile times(3-5 on my machine), just to save a few lines of boilerplate.